magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45169-visual-merchandiser-does-not-display-the-correct-stock-and-price-for-configurable-product.md

 <ins>Actual results</ins>:

-The stock and price displayed in the Visual Merchandiser is zero.
+Visual Merchandiser displays an incorrect stock and price.

 ## Apply the patch